 Teacher, Smyrna Elementary, Smyrna, DE

-Q: How long have you been presenting school assemblies?
+Q: How long have you been presenting school assemblies and library shows?

 A: Over thirty years, thousands of schools, thousands of shows, millions of kids.
 From the very first program, our focus has been presenting important messages with entertaining, captivating delivery of humor, fun & magic.

 A: Yes we do!
 Live from our assembly program studio just south of Atlanta, GA.
 The shows are live and interacitve.
 I see the kids while the kids see me!

 Q: What are your program fees?

 A: Our fees vary with the number of programs scheduled (We love to give volume discounts) and travel expenses, so it would be impossible to list a “one price fits all’ price list online.
 Please contact us online or call 1-800-732-7469.
 Keep in mind, we travel nationwide to schools of all budgets.
 We don’t want budget challenges to be an obstacle to giving your students a great experience.
 Where there’s a will, there’s a way.

 Q: What makes Dixon Programs different from other school assemblies?